sonechkina/KMP-Web-App/README.md

 tasks. <br><br>

 ## 2. What does the repository store?
-The REST web service can be implemented using a Python-based microframework called Flask, which allows to build web applications and to develop RESTful APIs to perform operations using HTTP methods.<br>
+The REST web service can be implemented using a Python-based micro-framework called Flask, which allows to build web applications and to develop RESTful APIs to perform operations using HTTP methods.<br>
 In order to meet the project requirements, the scripts and files are stored in the repository in a standardized way for Flask to store all the necessary elements of the web app.<br>
 - <b>static</b> folder contains the CSS file
 - <b>templates</b> folder contains the HTML page